Virataz 300Mg Capsule

 Does this affect liver function?There is no data available.
 Please consult doctor before consuming the drug.

-Virataz 300Mg Capsule is an antiretroviral that is a protease inhibitor which blocks the activity of HIV protease.
-This interferes with the maturation process of HIV and leads to production of viruses which are damaged or defective proteins and is unable to infect the healthy cells of the body.
+This medication behaves as a protease inhibitor which blocks the activity of HIV protease.
+This interferes with the maturation process of HIV and leads to the production of viruses which are damaged or defective proteins and is unable to infect the healthy cells of the body.

 Lybrate is a medium to provide our audience with the common information on medicines and does not guarantee its accuracy or exhaustiveness.
 Even if there is no mention of a warning for any drug or combination, it never means that we are claiming that the drug or combination is safe for consumption without any proper consultation with an expert.